The HSPA Foundation encourages newspapers to register to host an advertising intern in 2015.

 The advertising internship program enters its second year after last year’s pilot project worked well for the majority of newspapers, and some even hired their intern permanently.

-Newspapers may apply at www.hspafoundation.org/registration/.
-The deadline for newspapers to apply has been extended to Jan.
+The deadline to apply has been extended to Jan.
 16.

 The Foundation’s role includes recruiting qualified students from the Midwest region, setting up the application and selection process, and providing sales training for the students before they begin.